ajg/form/README.md

 }
 ```

-...as well as decode them...
+...as well as decode it...

 ```go